-The topics of the federal income tax law, U.S. Treasury regulations, and IRS revenue rulings and court cases are covered in this course.
-A major emphasis of the course will be tax planning for the individual.
-There will be a detailed study of actual personal federal tax forms.
-Ethics will be stressed.
+This course is a study of federal income tax law, US Treasury regulations, IRS revenue rulings, and court cases.
+A major emphasis of the course will be tax planning.
+There will be a detailed study of individual tax forms and their preparation.
+We will discuss ethical issues in tax planning and preparation.

-BUS 408 - Federal Taxation: Corporations, Partnerships, Estates and Trusts, 3 credit hours
+BUS 408 - Federal Taxation: Corporations, Partnerships, Estates and Trusts, 3 credit hours Prerequisite(s): BUS 211